 However, increasing your team’s capacity so they can sell more is also a sales objective.
 This can be as simple as cutting down the amount of time sales reps spend on data entry.

 Other examples of sales objectives that focus on your team’s capacity are:

-Setting sales goals and objectives that focus on optimizing your team’s productivity free up their time so they can focus more on selling.
+Setting smart sales goals and objectives that focus on optimizing your team’s productivity frees up their time so they can focus more on selling.

 Let’s say you want to cut the amount of time it takes reps to close their deals.
 First, look into their sales process: how long does it usually take them to win a deal?

 On average, you might find it takes your reps 15 days to close a deal from when it enters their pipeline.
 You want to cut down on the manual labor involved in each sale so they can spend more time prospecting.

 To do this, we need to review what that 15-day sales cycle looks like for your sales rep:

 Day 2: The sales rep follows up with an email

 Day 4: The sales rep follows up again and books a sales call

 Day 6: The sales rep pitches your product via a sales call